wobblecode/WobbleCodeRestBundle/README.md

 # WobbleCodeRestBundle

-## NOTE: This branch is for Symfony 4
+## Quick RESTFul Apis For Symofny 3 & 4

 A bundle that creates RESTful Apis in seconds, based on your current controllers actions just using annotations.
 This is very helpful if you need access to a